For business owners, it’s a common question: Is budget better spent on Facebook ads or Google ads?

-But, cheaper usually means lower quality.
-We know Facebook traffic will be much less qualified than Google Ads traffic, which is full of intent.
-Still, this is no problem, says Schroeder, “because the CPC is so much lower on Facebook, your cost-per-conversion is still lower with Facebook than you see on AdWords.
+Facebook traffic is much less qualified than Google Ads traffic, which is full of intent.
+Still, this is no problem because the CPC is so much lower on Facebook.
 For example, say you have an 8% conversion rate on Google AdWords and a 3% conversion rate on Facebook:

 - If you’re paying $8 per click on Google Ads, each conversion costs you $100.